Wildlife/Fisheries Biology

 Equip yourself with a future in biological research or scientific leadership.

 Prepare for your career in wildlife and fisheries biology within the private or public sector at Frostburg State University.
-Through the 36-hour program you'll obtain certifications with professional organizations such as The Wildlife Society and the American Fisheries Society.
+Through the 36-credit program you will obtain certifications with professional organizations such as The Wildlife Society and the American Fisheries Society.

-You'll focus your studies on one or more of the following areas: aquaculture, aquatic ecology, terrestrial ecology, conservation biology, management techniques, population biology, evolutionary ecology, aquatic toxicology, habitat analysis or systematics and systems modeling.
+You will focus your studies on one or more of the following areas: aquaculture, aquatic ecology, terrestrial ecology, conservation biology, management techniques, population biology, evolutionary ecology, aquatic toxicology, habitat analysis, systematics and systems modeling.

 Location